-As one of the most common early signs of pregnancy, the increased frequency of urination at this early stage is just an omen of what is to come.
-As your pregnancy continues you will see an increase in the number of trips to the restroom you take 24 hours a day, starting in the sixth week of pregnancy.
+Frequent urination is one of the most common early symptoms of pregnancy, and the increased frequency of urination at this early stage is just a preview of what is to come!
+As your pregnancy continues you will likely see an increase in the number of trips to the restroom you take each day, starting in the sixth week of pregnancy.

 It won’t matter if you “just went.”
 Even when your bladder is empty or near empty, you’ll still feel like you need to urinate again.
-Unfortunately, as your pregnancy continues, simple things like coughing, sneezing, laughing, and exercising can cause you to leak urine, which can sometimes be embarrassing.
-However, it’s important to remember that this uncontrollable urination is normal.
+Unfortunately, as your pregnancy continues, simple things like coughing, sneezing, laughing, or exercising can cause you to leak urine, which can sometimes be embarrassing.
+However, it’s important to remember that this uncontrollable frequent urination during pregnancy is normal.

 The frequency of your urination will change as your pregnancy continues.
 Sometimes you’ll be urinating as often as you usually do, and other times you’ll see a major increase.
 During the early stages of pregnancy, your body is producing hCG (the pregnancy hormone, also known as human chorionic gonadotropin), which increases your need to urinate.
-As your pregnancy term continues, your body is naturally filled with more fluid.
-Your kidneys are working overtime to flush the waste out of your system.
+As your pregnancy continues, your body naturally starts to retain more fluid.
+This is one of the effects of the pregnancy hormone progesterone.

-Unfortunately, even after you give birth, the urinating doesn’t slow down for a few days.
-You’ll still have the need to urinate often as your body rids itself of the fluid it gained during the pregnancy and during labor (especially if you had an IV line).
+Unfortunately, even after you give birth, the frequent urination doesn’t slow down for a few days.
+You’ll still have the need to urinate often as your body rids itself of the excess fluid it gained during the pregnancy and during labor (especially if you had an IV line).
 After a few days, you should have passed all the excess fluid, enabling you to return to a normal urinating schedule.

-During pregnancy, there are a few things you can do to help reduce your trips to the restroom during the day and night.
+During pregnancy, there are a few things you can do to help reduce the frequency of your trips to the restroom.
 Staying away from caffeinated drinks can help tremendously.
-Sodas, coffee, tea and other caffeinated beverages only increase your need to urinate, so avoid them (which you should be doing anyway).
+Sodas, coffee, tea, and other caffeinated beverages only increase your need to urinate, so avoid them (which you should be doing anyway).
 Doing Kegel exercises can also help reduce trips to the restroom.
 Kegel exercises are known to strengthen the muscles that keep your urethra closed.
 Plus, they’re great for preparing your body for giving birth.
 Learn how to do Kegel exercises here.
 [Note: some doctors advise that women wait until after they deliver to start Kegels, since tightening the muscles around the birth passage could make it more difficult to push out the baby.]

 Cutting down on beverages before bedtime can help you sleep through the night.
 It’s important you provide your body with plenty of fluids in the morning and afternoon hours, but in the evening, there isn’t any reason to pump yourself full of water or juice.

 Also, before bed or before leaving the house, use the restroom.
 Get it out of the way and out of your system.
 If you have to be in attendance at some event, make sure you know where the bathrooms are located and urinate before the event starts.
 Always empty your bladder completely.
-You can do this by leaning forward during urination.
+You can do this by leaning forward during urination, and being patient.

 Contact Your Healthcare Provider